TrackerControl/auto-app-consent/README.md

 # App Consent

 This repository shall help app developers implement consent in apps correctly.
+This helps compliance with the GDPR, CCPA and other legal regimes.

 Specifically, it targets the following compliance problems:

 - Failure to to implement any consent flows
 - Sharing of data with third-party companies without consent (violating Articles 7 and (35)1 GDPR)